 Even with treatment, children with AGMX may have shortened lives.
 Chronic lung disease can sometimes cause irreversible damage to their lungs.

 Doctors recommend genetic counseling for families with a history of AGMX.
-Women who know that they are carriers can have an amniocentesis or chorionic villus sampling while pregnant to check for this condition.
+Women who know that they are carriers can have tests done while pregnant to check for this condition.
 The chance of passing the abnormal gene to a child is 50 percent.